LoyolaChicagoBooks/introcs-csharp/rst/stringmethods2.rst

 for *all* sorts of bad strings.

 Hopefully
-you learned something from writing the earlier InputWhole.
+you learned something from writing the earlier PromptWhole.
-Probably it is not worth keeping in our utility library any longer, since we have the more general and safe InputInt, and we can restrict to many ranges with InputIntInRange.
+Probably it is not worth keeping in our utility library any longer, since we have the more general and safe PromptInt, and we can restrict to many ranges with PromptIntInRange.

+We will arrange for these functions to be a library class later.
+For now just develop and test them in this one class.